A/N: Warning for graphic violence.

 Drys didn’t hesitate.
 They pulled Kieran and Íde to them and dove over the side, unfurling their wings along the way.

 Roman frowned at her, and even the marionite woman paused to shoot Maebhe a confused glance.
 Maebhe ran at the wall.
-She jumped up onto the wall’s embrasure and vaulted herself off it, and then there was nothing beneath her except the water, far below.
+She jumped up onto the embrasure and vaulted herself off it.
+Then there was nothing beneath her except the water, far below.
 She could do nothing but fall, revel in the feel of being completely weightless, if just for a moment.

-She followed her own advice, remembering the instructions she’d received before doing this same thing with Kieran, years ago, at the falls in the Orinian mountains.
+She followed her own advice, remembering when she’d done this for fun with Kieran, years ago, at the falls in the Orinian mountains.
 She might be jumping to her death.
 There were so many things that could go wrong.
-It didn’t feel wrong, though— she’d known terror, today, but this was pure exhilaration.
+It didn’t feel wrong, though— she’d known terror, but this was pure exhilaration.

 Then, she hit the water.